borzunov/remoteink/README.md

 ### Connection via USB

 Working via USB is implemented using `g_ether.ko` Linux kernel module.
-The module is installed on the most of the compatible readers and must present on the server-side.
+The module is installed on the some of the compatible readers and must present on the server-side.

 1. On the reader open menu *Settings* -> *Connectivity* -> *USB Mode* and select *Network over USB*.